Trip Details at-a-Glance

 Your homeward journey re-crosses the Denmark Strait, giving you a couple of days for whale watching.
 During our crossings we’ll see white-beaked dolphins and humpback, Minke and blue whales.
 On our journey back to Iceland, birders will enjoy spotting kittiwakes, gannets, guillemots, fulmars and razorbills.

-Your Greenland adventure comes to an end as you enter port in Reykjavik.
-We provide a transfer to downtown Reykjavik.
+Your Greenland adventure comes to an end as you enter port in Akureyri and board your included flight to Reykjavik.
+A transfer is provided to downtown Reykjavik.
 If you have time, it’s worth sticking around to explore this great city.